wilsonmar/python-samples/README.md

    Note that <tt>safety</tt> is needed to identify libraries (versions) marked as vulnerable in CVS, it is no longer run because the vendor now requires login.
 That makes it too inconvenient, especially offline.

 * <a href="#diagrams-graphwiz.py">diagrams-graphwiz.py</a> generate diagrams (image files) from text, based on the graphwiz tool library.

+* <a href="planets-turtle.py">planets-turtle.py</a> illustrates a simple 2D map of planets around our sun, using the turtle library and Python object-oriented programming.

 * <a href="python-samples.py">python-samples.py</a> is a conglomeration of many features.